vgurianov/uml-sp/docs/case_studies/newton/newton.md

 in papers [1-3].
 This model based on the Levi-Beck theory of mechanical motion in discrete space-time.
 ## Related Works
 There are works on simulation modeling in physics but they are few and most part are case studies.
 These works cannot compete with works of performed in a traditional manner of research.
 There is a problem of an adequate description of physical processes in the language of simulation modeling.
 In the book [4] this approach is called *algorithmic* or *constructive physics*.
-Similar views are held by the authors of the [book [5]](https://mitpress.mit.edu/books/structure-and-interpretation-classical-mechanics).
+Similar views are held by the authors of the book [5].
 This problem is closely related to the problems of [digital physics [6]](https://en.wikipedia.org/wiki/Digital_physics) (see [digital mechanics book](http://52.7.130.124/wp-content/uploads/2015/07/digital_mechanics_book.pdf)) and the methods of information physics [7].
 Let's note, simulation in physics is not the same as information physics, but, of course, these are close approaches.

 ## Application Domain